soulsheng/CudaSample/NVIDIA_CUDA-5.0_Samples/0_Simple/clock/readme.txt

-Sample: Clock
+Sample: clock
-Minimum spec: GeForce 8
+Minimum spec: SM 1.0

 This example shows how to use the clock function to measure the performance of kernel accurately.

 Key concepts:
-CUDA Basic Concepts
-Performance Strategies